matthaeusheer/docker-demo/task1/task1.md

 - When we start a container like this we are in "attached" mode thus the container is attached to our shell and exits when we press Ctrl+C. Stop and start the _same_ container in detached mode again.
 Be careful not to start a _new_ container of the same image.
 What would be the difference?
 - What other options do we have to stop a running container when it is in attached (and also detached) mode?
 Hint: `docker container --help`
 - Go to localhost:8080 and go through the setup of Jenkins (install packages and skip adding a user)
 - The initial admin password has been written to the logs of the running container.
-How can you get the logs when you are in detached mode?
+How can you get the logs when you are in detached mode (note that the logs are simply written to your console when you are in attached mode)?
 Get the password and enter it in the web UI.
 Hint: `docker logs --help`

 **Entering a running container**
 Run